mia-platform/documentation/docs/release_notes/platform_5-7-0_releasenotes.md

 ## New features

 * **Design - Microservices: Add a configmap**
-    With this version we introduce 'add configuration' button that allows you to **create configmaps** in order to add files to your microservice without going to the advanced configuration.
+    With this version we have introduced 'add configuration' button that allows you to **create configmaps** in order to add files to your microservice without going to the advanced configuration.

   ![microservice](img/microservice-new.png)

-* **Desing - Microservices: Switch to standard mode witohout loosing information** We have simplified the **switch from advanced to standard mode** in the Microservices section.
+* **Desing - Microservices: Switch to standard mode witohout loosing information**
+    We have simplified the **switch from advanced to standard mode** in the Microservices section.
 Now, in fact, you can come back to standard configuration **without loosing your advanced settings** like your docker image, your variables and your configmaps.
     We suggest you to convert in a standard mode all your microservices in order to achieve a better governance of your microservices.